mm80843/T3.5/docs/Benef/PBN__Benef_13.md

 # __Quantitative assessment of occupant exposure__

-## Name of the Benefit

-Provides vital information for decision-making and risk assessment in implementing social distancing measures in buildings

 ## Description of Benefits pertaining to Beneficiaries

 * [Enables more effective and targeted implementation of social distancing measures](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_13.md)